LucaBarden/Nit/README.md

 - Changed some phrasing and naming of folders and files
 - Add Diff of Commits to Log (More Detailed Logs)
 - Commit History Format Data - Author - Commit Msg - Commit Hash
+- Add Command reset to reset changes that have been made

 ### References: